agraubert/agutil/README.md

 ##security.SECURECONNECTION
 The following change has been made to the `agutil.security.SecureConnection` API:
+A _logmethod_ parameter has been added to the constructor, and the _verbose_ parameter has been removed

 #####API
 * SecureConnection(address, port, password=None, rsabits=4096, timeout=3, logmethod=DummyLog) _(constructor)_